poloclub/ConceptEvo/README.md

 # ConceptEvo
-ConceptEvo is an library for interpreting model development and concept evolution of deep neural networks during training process.
+ConceptEvo is a library for interpreting how a deep learning model evolves while it is trained.

 ## Installation
-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install NeuEvo.
+Use the package manager [pip](https://pip.pypa.io/en/stable/) to install ConceptEvo.
 Run the following command in your shell.
 ```shell
 pip install -r requirements.txt